DangerousThings/flexsecure-applets/docs/1-technology.md

 ### Keys and Authentication

 GP enforces authentication and code signatures (DAP Verification) during the applet installation.
 The card applet storage can only be modified if the correct card administration key is provided, or if the applets are properly signed.
-The FlexSecure ships with the default GP development administration key `404142434445464748494a4b4c4d4e4f`.
+The flexSecure ships with the default GP development administration key `404142434445464748494a4b4c4d4e4f`.
 You can change this key if you want to - but do not forget it, there is no way to recover the card once it is locked.

 This key is additionally used to open a secure communication channel to the card, via which the applet data is transferred.